Ergonomic Setup Guide for Petite Office Workers

 How low should a desk go for a petite person?

 Ideally, the top of the desk or keyboard tray should be at your resting elbow height when seated with your feet flat on the floor.
 For many petite users, this can be as low as 22-24 inches, which is lower than most standard fixed-height desks.
+Refer to the measurement table in this guide for a starting point.

 What if my chair’s seat depth is too deep?